SIXwishlist/sp-enduser-plesk/README.md

 Plesk extension for the end-user web application for Halon's email gateway.
-Please read more on http://wiki.halon.se/End-user and http://halon.io
+Please read more on http://halon.io

 Requirements
 -------------